 It is due to the constant use of PC, tablet and mobile phone and the associated exposure of blue light waves and stress through the processing of the seen videos and series.
 Now you could forbid it, but let’s be honest, it is nearly impossible.
 Because we want to “learn” from the first moment of our existence.
 Teenagers watch so many videos and social media channels to learn.
 And did you know that every “Like” on Instagram pours out happy hormones?
 On the other hand, it also gives you immense pressure and stress, because you want to be just like your role model because you think, then you get recognition.
 A vicious circle, many of which often do not come out, which is among other things the reason for an increasing suicide rate.
 Because the psyche processes, as I said in the sleep between 2-5 clock.

 If you are not sleeping qualitatively, the increased release of the hormone ghrelin causes increased hunger, which in turn disturbs the intestine at night and thus leads us into the next circle of ravages.
-For during the day, sleep disorders are also manifested by bad communication, which the teenager still lacks today.
+During the day, sleep disorders are also manifested by bad communication, which the teenager still lacks today.
 As you enter puberty and become sexually mature, you want to get in touch ethologically with the opposite sex.
 However, since you no longer have learned to communicate verbally through the use of messenger services and you are constantly in a “trance” due to a lower brain frequency , bad sleep also robs you of creativity and communication strength, you often access today Drugs or alcohol.
 These remedies seriously disturb sleep and may even lead to schizophrenia.
 What else is the reason why we will also find this disease in the next few years increased.
 Because schizophrenia is probably caused by stress.
 Ergo no real sleep, no mental recovery.

 How can lack of sleep affect our work performance?</h4<